arclab-hku/Event_based_VO-VIO-SLAM/Results_for_comparison.md

 ## MVSEC
 Evaluation results in [MVSEC](https://daniilidis-group.github.io/mvsec/).
-Note that we use the whole sequences without any timestamp modification, rather than just run part of the rosbag just like [ESVO](https://github.com/HKUST-Aerial-Robotics/ESVO).
+Note that we use the whole and raw sequences without any timestamp modification, rather than just run part of the rosbag just like [ESVO](https://github.com/HKUST-Aerial-Robotics/ESVO).

 <div align="center">